-The first matter is whether the defendant was unlawfully assaulted by [the complainant/deceased].
-If you conclude that [the complainant/deceased] did not first unlawfully assault the defendant, this defence is not open.
+The first matter to consider is whether the Defendant was unlawfully assaulted by [the Complainant/Deceased].
+If you conclude that [the Complainant/Deceased] did not first unlawfully assault the Defendant, the defence will not apply.

-[If necessary, define assault: see section 245.
-Note that the definition of assault includes a situation in which violence is threatened so long as the assailant has an actual or apparent present ability to implement the theat.]
+[If necessary, define assault: see s 245.
+Note that the definition of assault includes a situation in which violence is threatened so long as the assailant has an actual or apparent present ability to implement the threat].